Case Study: Secure Biometric Authentication Solution Based On Data Science

 There was an obstacle, however: audio/video streaming was available for all platforms bar iOS, where MediaStream Recording API is not supported by browsers.
 The problem was solved with OpenTok, an off-the-shelf WebRTC service that was integrated with the product and covered iOS just as perfectly.

-Data Science: gathering datasets for precision of biometric recognition
+Data Science: gathering datasets for biometric recognition

 The final highlight of this project is applied Data Science for proper biometric recognition.
 OpenCV was used for initial preparation of image processing.
 TensorFlow, Keras, and dlib were applied for actual face/voice recognition and for an antispoofing model.
 Finally, Tesseract OCR was used for recognition of text on the user's documents.